a23petny/mobileapp-programming-webview/README.md

 ## Följande grundsyn gäller dugga-svar:

+Write a short report where you explain the things that you have done.
+Include one (1) screenshot showing your internal web page and one (1) screenshot showing your external web page.
+Hint: This is a function built into the android virtual device.
+Make sure you include all other parts that are required in the report as described in the assignment requirements.

 - Ett kortfattat svar är att föredra.
 Svar som är längre än en sida text (skärmdumpar och programkod exkluderat) är onödigt långt.
 - Svaret skall ha minst en snutt programkod.
 - Svaret skall inkludera en kort övergripande förklarande text som redogör för vad respektive snutt programkod gör eller som svarar på annan teorifråga.